idewcomputing/project-trivia-health/trivia/index.md

 Each stage of the project has a set of deliverables, but they lead up to the following final deliverables from the team.

 - **A public trivia app** that has been tested, refined, and prepared for demonstration at the end event.
+  * At least four categories of questions related to a community health issue(s).
+  * At least 40 total questions.
+  * A distinct style created by the team.
+  * A countdown mechanism that encourages each player’s engagement.
+  * A metric that provides the player with feedback on his or her performance.
+  * At least two sound effects.
+  * At least two images or advanced visual effects.
 - **A poster** (2’ x 3’) summarizing the process of creating your trivia app (including artifacts created, like sketches, prototypes etc.), along with defining features of the final design.
 - **A marketing card** (3” x 5”) that promotes your team’s trivia game with classmates and the community.
 - **A well-coordinated presentation** that demonstrates the trivia app and explains the process of developing it to visitors to your school.